Five Steps to a More Valuable Business: Building, Harvesting and Managing Wealth

 Managing value is the last stage, but not because it comes at the end after you harvest.
 It’s last because it represents full maturity.

 You should obviously be managing value through the entire process, not just at the end.
 If you have identified, protected, built and harvested value from a personal, financial, and business standpoint, you have managed your value.
 Managing value begins with identifying it.
 Remember, to effectively achieve results, it’s not just the value of your business you need to manage.
 You need to manage your personal value and personal financial net worth as well.
-If you actively manage value through the entire process, you emerge financially independent of your business, with lots of options when the time comes to exit.
-It also preserves those options whether or not the exit is on your terms and timeline.
+If you actively manage value through the entire process, you emerge financially independent of your business, with lots of options when the time comes to transition.
+It also preserves those options whether or not the transition is on your terms and timeline.

 For additional reading, check out Chris Snider’s book, Walking to Destiny – 11 Actions an Owner Must Take to Rapidly Grow Value and Unlock Wealth.